Last Updated on

 I would have liked to have one of those pesky guides here to explain things here.
 Just when you need them, they weren’t around, The lack of information made my visit seem incomplete.
 Somewhere with its history of being abandoned by rulers, we, the present generation, too seem to have abandoned this amazing bit of heritage.
 The sad fact is that there isn’t much documented on the web either and my quest to know more about Mandore remains incomplete.

 Despite its poor maintenance, this place has its own charm and appeal – something that any visitor to Jodhpur should not miss.
-I would definitely recommend Mandore Gardens as one of the key things to do when in Jodhpur.
-Leaving you with a picture of the Gardens post the Sunset – you might just want to pin that one!
+I would definitely recommend Mandore Gardens as one of the key places to visit in Jodhpur.
+Leaving you with a picture of the Gardens – you might just want to pin that one!

 - Jodhpur has an airport of its own.
 It is connected to the key airports in India, however, the flight frequencies are low.